BashCrash3rs/BashCrash3rs.github.io/about.md

     const aboutText = `> OBTAINING CREDENTIALS...\n> ACCESS GRANTED...\n> INITIALIZING TEAM PROFILE...\n\nName: BashCrash3rs \nSpecs: Web / Rev / Pwn / OSINT / Steg \n\nBIOGRAPHY:\nWe are a CTF team based in Houston, Texas.
 This is our official website, our quaint little corner of the interwebz where we host our CTF writeups and maybe a few other things here and there.
 When not competing in a CTF, we are usually auditing code, configuring networks, and converting caffeine into clean syntax.\n\nWe ba$h.
 We cr4sh.
 Sometimes we even cr4sh on the ba$h.\n\n> STATUS: ONLINE.
 READY FOR COLLABORATION.`;

-    const speed = 40; // Typing speed in milliseconds per character (lower is faster) let index = 0;
+    const speed = 40; // Typing speed in milliseconds per character (lower is faster) const initialDelay = 1500; // How long to wait (in milliseconds) before typing starts let index = 0;

     // Using a scoped DOMContentLoaded event listener ensures this fires properly inside Jekyll templates